 - Enhanced staff morale and sense of worth

-- Lowered levels of staff fatigue and burnout
+- Lower levels of staff fatigue and burnout

-- Triage must be done accurately and kept current, as nothing happens until it is sent to the appropriate department in workflow
+- Triage must be done accurately and kept current

 - Process STAT or urgent orders daily within a required time frame